 Journeys through Asia

-While many people consider Asia to be inaccessible due to monsoons, July is in fact the best time to visit Thailand and Malaysia's east coasts, Borneo and China.
-It's best to visit these locations in the first half of July before the school holidays to avoid the crowds.
-In Myanmar, July is one of the only months you can cruise the beautiful Chindwin River.
+While many people consider Asia to be inaccessible due to the monsoon rains, July is in fact the best time to visit Thailand and Malaysia's east coasts, as well as Borneo and Indonesia.
+However, it's advisable to plan your visit for the first half of the month before the school holidays start, if you want to avoid the crowds.